Do Water Softeners Remove Arsenic?

-What are the Health Risks Associated with Arsenic in Drinking Water
+What are the Health Concerns Associated with Arsenic in Drinking Water?

 According to studies, those who are exposed to arsenic-contaminated drinking water at 10 ppb to 100 ppb are prone to IQ degeneration and other adverse health effects.

 The good news is that the contaminant can be identified in your feed water with the use of inexpensive water test kits.
-Once detected, you can remove arsenic to below 0.010 mg/L or 10 ppb by ion exchange, absorption media, oxidation/filtration, coagulation/filtration, and reverse osmosis.
+Once detected, you can remove arsenic to below 0.010 mg/L or 10 ppb by ion exchange, absorption media, oxidation/filtration, coagulation/filtration, and reverse osmosis filters.